 Why is the Christmas Eve meal called Le réveillon “awakening?”

-Many French Catholic families used to follow the rules of the Roman Catholic Church.
+Many French Catholic families used to follow the rules of the Roman Catholic Church of not eating meat or dairy products on fasting days.

-- Families then ate a second meal after returning from midnight mass, which did include meats such as geese, chicken, pork and dairy products.
+- After returning from midnight mass, families then ate a second meal, which included meats such as geese, chicken, pork and dairy products.

-These days, many French families are secular or don’t follow the strict fasting rules of the Catholic church and eat their big decadent dinner (with meat) around 8 pm on Christmas Eve.
-There are exceptions such as in Provence where many families still only eat fish on Christmas eve.
+Nowadays, many French families do not follow the strict fasting rules of the Catholic Church and eat their big decadent dinner (with meat) around 8 pm on Christmas Eve.

-Some families also like to have a Christmas lunch on the 25th of December, called le déjeuner de Noël.
+And some families like to have a Christmas lunch on the 25th of December, known as “le déjeuner de Noël.”

 The French Christmas Dinner